individual-brain-charting/docs/docs/source/tasks.rst

    - Software: Expyriment 0.7.0 (Python 2.7)
    - Response device: Five-button ergonomic pad (current designs, package 932 with pyka hhsc-1x5-n4)

 The Self task was adapted from (`Genom et al., 2014 <https://doi.org/10.1016/j.cortex.2013.06.009>`__), originally developed to investigate the Self-Reference Effect in older adults.
 This effect pertains to the encoding mechanism of information referring to the self, characterized as a memory-advantaged process.
 Consequently, memory-retrieval performance is also better for information encoded in reference to the self than to other people, objects or concepts.
 The present task was thus composed of two phases, each of them relying on encoding and recognition procedures.
 The encoding phase was intended to map brain regions related to the encoding of items in reference to the self, whereas the recognition one was conceived to isolate the memory network specifically involved in the retrieval of those items.
 The phases were interspersed, so that the recognition phase was always related to the encoding phase presented immediately before.
 The encoding phase had two blocks.
 Each block was composed of a set of trials pertaining to the same condition.
 For both conditions, a different adjective was presented at every trial on the screen.
 The participants were to judge whether or not the adjective described themselves -- *self-reference encoding* condition-- or another person -- *other-reference encoding* condition-- by pressing with the index finger on the corresponding button of the response box for "yes" and with the middle finger for "no".
 The other person was a public figure in France around the same age range as the cohort, whose gender matched the gender of every participant.
 Two public figures were mentioned, one at the time, across all runs; four public figures --two of each gender-- were selected beforehand.
 By this way, we ensured that all participants were able to successfully characterize the same individuals, holding equal the levels of familiarity and affective attributes with respect to these individuals.
 In the recognition phase, participants were to remember whether or not the adjectives had also been displayed during the previous encoding phase, by pressing with the index finger on the corresponding button of the response box for "yes" and with the middle finger for "no".
 This phase was composed of a single block of trials, pertaining to three categories of conditions. *New* adjectives were presented during one half of the trials whereas the other half were in reference to the adjectives displayed in the previous phase.
 Thus, trials referring to the adjectives from *self-reference encoding* were part of the *self-reference recognition* category and trials referring to the *other-reference encoding* were part of the *other-reference recognition* category.

 There were four runs in one session.
 The first three ones had three phases; the fourth and last run had four phases.
 Their total durations were twelve and 15.97 seconds, respectively.
 Blocks of both phases started with an *instruction* condition of five seconds, containing a visual cue.
 The cue was related to the judgment that should be performed next, according to the type of condition featured in that block.
 A set of trials, showing different adjectives, were presented afterwards.
 Each trial had a duration of five seconds, in which a response was to be provided by the participant.
 During the trials of the encoding blocks, participants had to press the button with their left or right hand, depending on whether they believed or not the adjective on display described someone (i.e. self or other, respectively for *self-reference encoding* or *other-reference encoding* conditions).
-During the trials of the recognition block, participants had to answer in thesame way, depending on whether they believed or not the adjective had been presented before.
+During the trials of the recognition block, participants had to answer in the same way, depending on whether they believed or not the adjective had been presented before.
 A fixation cross was always presented between trials, whose duration was jittered between 0.3 seconds and 0.5 seconds.
 A rest period was introduced between encoding and recognition phases, whose duration was also jittered between ten and fourteen seconds.
 Long intervals between these two phases, i.e. longer than ten seconds, ensured the measurement of long-term memory processes during the recognition phase, at the age range of the cohort (`Newell et al., 1972 <https://psycnet.apa.org/record/1973-10478-000>`__, `Ericsson et al., 1995 <https://doi.org/10.1037/0033-295x.102.2.211>`__).
 Fixation-cross periods of three and fifteen seconds were also introduced in the beginning and end of each run, respectively.
 Lastly, all adjectives were presented in the lexical form according to the gender of the participant.
 There were also two sets of adjectives.
 One set was presented as new adjectives during the recognition phase and the other set for all remaining conditions of both phases.
 To avoid cognitive bias across the cohort, sets were switched for the other half of the participants.
 Plus, adjectives never repeated across runs but their sequence was fixed for the same runs and across participants from the same set.
 Yet, pseudo-randomization of the trials for the recognition phase was pre-determined by the authors of the original study, according to their category (i.e. *self-reference recognition*, *other-reference recognition* or *new*), such that no more than three consecutive trials of the same category were presented within a block.

 The conditions for this task are described in `this table <condSelf_>`__ and the main contrasts derived from those conditions are described in `this table <contSelf_>`__.